 Short enough and gentle but beware of the steep stretch close to the top!

 Turning off the main road, the climb tilts up a super narrow road.
 The gradient constantly oscillates between 4-8%, giving amazing views back to the coastline.
 Just half a kilometre before the top the road steepens to a punishing 14%.
 At the top resides a chapel from which the climb derives its name as well as a lively bar where you can refill your bottles.

 This is a CMSable title.

 Rocacorba has a history every cyclist should become a part of.
-Used for over a decade by many local pros as a testing climb, the famous mountain is a challenge to anyone and everyone.
-The 10.7 kilometre climb has a deceptive overall gradient of 7%.
+Used for over a decade by many local pros as a test of form, the famous mountain is a challenge to anyone and everyone.
+The 10.7 km climb has a deceptive overall gradient of 7%.
 Starting teasingly gentle before levelling off and demanding your easiest gear on sections up to 11%, disciplined pacing will pay off for the last half of the climb that averages 9%.
 However, the quiet tree-lined road offers just enough respite to remain achievable for the determined weekend warrior.
-Keep your eyes peeled toward the top for the faded “Look Right” painted on the road to see spanning Pyrenean peaks through an opening in the trees.Show more
+Keep your eyes peeled toward the top for the faded “Look Right” painted on the road to see spanning Pyrenean peaks through an opening in the trees.More

 Montserrat: climb to the Monastery from Monistrol

 There is nothing more iconic for the Catalans than the Montserrat mountain, which is considered sacred.
 The monastery here attracts pilgrims by the hundreds of thousands.
 Same time the sheer beauty of nature here makes it a Mecca for hikers and cyclists alike.
 So we won't exaggerate to say that climbing this mountain is a must if you want some truly unforgettable and very local experience.
 The views are surrealist.More